 In mid-September 2018 — one week before the Senate Judiciary Committee was scheduled to vote on President Trump’s nomination of Brett Kavanaugh to serve on the U.S. Supreme Court — Senator Dianne Feinstein tried to derail that nomination by publicly floating allegations wherein California psychology professor Christine Blasey Ford — a pro-Democrat, anti-Trump activist — claimed that the 53-year-old Kavanaugh had groped her at a party 36 years earlier, when both were in high school.
 Senator Booker, for his part, vociferously sought to delay the Kavanaugh confirmation hearings until more could be learned about the incident in question.
 Then, on September 20, a number of media outlets reported that in 1992, Booker himself, during his days as a graduate student at Stanford University, had written a column for The Stanford Daily in which he acknowledged that at a party on New Year’s Eve of 1984, at the age of 15, he had fondled an intoxicated female friend.

-For an overview of Booker’s positions and voting record on a variety of additional key issues, click here.
+For an overview of Booker’s voting record and policy positions on a variety of key issues, click here.